michel-leonard/C-Quadratic-Sieve/README.md

 # The file main.c

-This file  has just 70 lines, so you can easily check the software structure.
+This file  has just some lines, so you can easily perform a refactoring.

 # The file fac_utils.c